wagood/laralist/README.md

 * [Nutgram](https://github.com/nutgram/nutgram) This framework takes advantage of the latest PHP 8.2 features, and tries to make the speed, scalability and flexibility of use its strength, it will allow you to quickly make simple bots, but at the same time, it provides more advanced features to handle even the most complicated flows. <!-- telegram -->
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.2%2B-blue?style=flat-square)

+* Laravel [OCR Space](https://github.com/cdsmths/laravel-ocr-space) is a package that allows you to use the [OCR.Space API](https://ocr.space/OCRAPI) in your Laravel application for Optical Character Recognition (OCR).

 * [Ollama](https://github.com/cloudstudio/ollama-laravel) Laravel Package that provides a seamless integration with the [Ollama API](https://github.com/jmorganca/ollama).
 It includes functionalities for model management, prompt generation, format setting, and more.
 This package is perfect for developers looking to leverage the power of the Ollama API in their Laravel applications.

 * Laravel [Onboard](https://github.com/spatie/laravel-onboard) package to set up an onboarding flow for your application's users and help track user onboarding steps.